 William Osborne Minerd was born on Nov.
-15, 1866 at Bridgeport, near Mt.
-Pleasant, Westmoreland County, PA, the son of Eli and Mary Ann (Baer) Minerd.
+15, 1866 at Bridgeport, near Mount Pleasant, Westmoreland County, PA, the son of Eli and Mary Ann (Baer) Minerd.

 Sadly, he is one of many of our cousins to have been killed in railroad or trolley accidents over the years.

-He is seen here in a faded photograph, standing at left, with his brother Rev. Isaac Herschel Minerd (standing, right) and and aged father Eli (seated).
+He once was photographed standing with his brother Rev. Isaac Herschel Minerd (right) and and aged father Eli (seated).

-William never married, and was employed for years as a flagman for the Baltimore and Ohio Railroad at Connellsville, Fayette County, PA.
+William never married, and was employed for years as a flagman for the Baltimore and Ohio Railroad.

 He was a member of the Connellsville local of the Brotherhood of Railroad Trainmen, an early union.
 Circa 1899, his dues were 25 cents every pay period.

-He made his residence in Connellsville, which was the bustling hub of the coal and coke industry for many years.
+He made his residence in Bridgeport near Mount Pleasant, and worked in Connellsville, which was the bustling hub of the coal and coke industry for many years.
 The ample supply of high grade coal products converted into coking fuel resulted in a steady stream of rail shipments to the steel mills of Pittsburgh, some 50 miles to the northwest.

 On Jan.
 3, 1906, the Grim Reaper struck when the 40-year-old William was killed in a grisly accident while at work in the busy yards of the B&O in Connellsville.